-Irregularities, including fraud, are instances of noncompliance with laws and regulations.
+Irregularities, including fraud, are instances of non-compliance with laws and regulations.
 We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
 The extent to which our procedures are capable of detecting irregularities, including fraud is detailed below:

+Non-compliance with laws and regulations

+Based on:

+- Our understanding of the legal and regulatory framework applicable to the Company and the industry in which it operates; and - Discussion with directors and our knowledge of the industry, we considered the significant laws and regulations of the UK to be those relating to the industry including, Oil & Gas Regulation, the financial reporting framework, tax legislation and the AIM listing rules.

+The Company is also subject to laws and regulations where the consequence of non-compliance could have a material effect on the amount or disclosures in the financial statements, for example through the imposition of fines or litigations.
+We identified such laws and regulations to be the health and safety legislation, licensing and environmental regulations.

+Our procedures in respect of the above included:

+- Discussions with directors to consider any known or suspected instances of non-compliance with laws and regulations identified by them; - Review of minutes of meetings of those charges with governance for any instances of non-compliance with laws and regulations; - Review of correspondence with regulatory and tax authorities for any instances of non-compliance with laws and regulations; - Involvement of tax specialists in the audit to assess compliance with relevant laws and regulations; and - Review of financial statement disclosures and agreeing to supporting documentation.

+Fraud

+We assessed the susceptibility of the financial statements to material misstatement, including fraud.
+Our risk assessment procedures included:

-- We obtained an understanding of the legal and regulatory framework applicable to the Company and the industry in which it operates, through discussion with Directors and our knowledge of the industry; - We considered the significant laws and regulations of the UK to be those relating to the industry including, Oil & Gas Regulation, the financial reporting framework, tax legislation and the AIM listing rules. - We held discussions with Directors to consider any known or suspected instances of non-compliance with laws and regulations or fraud identified by them; - We assessed the susceptibility of the Company's Financial Statements to material misstatement, including how fraud might occur by obtaining an understanding of the controls that the Company has established to address risks identified by the entity, or that otherwise seek to prevent, deter or detect fraud.
-We considered the significant fraud risk areas to be in relation to revenue recognition and management override of controls; - We addressed the fraud risk in relation to revenue recognition by, testing a sample of revenue transactions to supporting documentation, including testing revenue transactions in the period proceeding and preceding year end to assess that they were recorded in the correct period. - We addressed the risk of management override of internal controls, including testing a risk based selections of journals and evaluating whether there was evidence of bias in the Directors' estimates (Refer to the 'key audit matters' section) that represented a material misstatement due to fraud.
-Specifically: - we tested the appropriateness of journal entries made through the year by applying specific criteria to detect possible irregularities and fraud; - we assessed whether the judgements made in accounting estimates were indicative of a potential bias (refer to key audit matters above);
+- Discussions with directors to consider any known or suspected instances of fraud identified by them; - Obtaining an understanding of the controls that the Company has established to address risks identified by the entity, or that otherwise seek to prevent, deter or detect fraud; and - Review of minutes of meeting of those charged with governance for any known or suspected instances of fraud.

+Based on our risk assessment, we considered the areas most susceptible to fraud to be revenue recognition and management override of controls.

+Our procedures in respect of the above included:

+- Testing a sample of revenue transactions to supporting documentation, including testing revenue transactions in the period proceeding and preceding year end to assess that they were recorded in the correct period; and - Testing a risk-based selections of journals to supporting documentation and evaluating whether there was evidence of bias in the directors' estimates (Refer to the 'key audit matters' section) that represented a material misstatement due to fraud.

-- we reviewed minutes from Board meetings of those charges with governance to identify any instances of non-compliance with laws and regulations; and - we also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members, and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit
+We also communicated relevant identified laws and regulations and potential fraud risks to all engagement team members, who were all deemed to have appropriate competence and capabilities and remained alert to any indications of fraud or non-compliance with laws and regulations throughout the audit.